Nagod

 Nagod or Nagaud is a town and a nagar panchayat in Satna district in the Indian state of Madhya Pradesh.
 It is located 17 mi from the town of Satna.
-It is the administrative headquarters of Nagod Tehsil.It is believed that it was a small state owned by an oil-pressing people, known as 'Teli', who were exiled by the Pratiharas.
-Pratiharas originally came from Kannauj and belong to Agnikula Rajput.
+It is the administrative headquarters of Nagod Tehsil.

 Origin

 Nagod derives its name from Nagdev meaning town or city.

 Geography

 Nagod is located at 24.57°N 80.6°E. It has an average elevation of 330 metres (1,082 feet).
-Nagod is near to the district headquarters at Satna and is well-connected by roads.
+Nagod is near to the district headquarters at Satna.
 The Amarna river flows near the town's fort.

 Princely history

 Nagod was formerly the capital of a princely state of British India, Nagod State.
 The state was founded in 1344, and until the 18th century was known as Unchahara from the name of its original capital.